premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

 36. Explain in singleton pattern whether it is better to make the whole getinstance() method synchronized or just critical section is enough?
-Which one is preferable?
+Which one is preferable?p2 repeated

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)